kubedb/cli/docs/guides/mongodb/clustering/sharding.md

 > New to KubeDB?
 Please start [here](/docs/concepts/README.md).

-# KubeDB - MongoDB Sharding
+# MongoDB Sharding

-This tutorial will show you how to use KubeDB to run a MongoDB Sharding.
+This tutorial will show you how to use KubeDB to run a sharded MongoDB cluster.

 ## Before You Begin